MarkVilludo/activity-logs/README.md

 # Activity logs
-Laravel package for user activity logs in the system.
+Laravel package for logs every user activity in the system.

 ## Installation